jose-caballero/no_way_i_am_doing_this_manually/ARCHITECTURE.md

 1. **Execution Start** – The user runs `python run.py --step <step>` specifying the credentials file and hypervisor list.
 2. **Initialisation** – `MigrationManager` loads credentials, parses the hypervisor file and prepares logging.
 3. **Step Execution** – For each hypervisor, a `HyperVisorManager` is created.
 Depending on the chosen step it invokes a series of actions via the service helpers.
 Results and errors are logged locally and as comments on the corresponding Jira issue.
-4. **Parallel Mode** – When `--parallel` is specified, each hypervisor is processed in its own thread.

 ## Directory Layout